RWKV/RWKV-wiki/docs/basic/play.md

 ## Minimal steps for local setup (Recommended route)

-If you are not familiar with python or hugging face, you can install chat models locally with the following app
+If you are not familiar with Python or HuggingFace, you can install chat models locally with the following app:

 - [RWKV Runner Project](https://github.com/josStorer/RWKV-Runner)
     - [installer download (do read the installer README instructions)](https://github.com/josStorer/RWKV-Runner/releases/)